anchor: your all-in-one internship hub

 The Problem

 When it comes to navigating the internship process, students often face fragmented resources spread across multiple platforms—job boards, mentorship programs, career events, and application trackers.
-This disjointed experience not only makes it overwhelming to manage opportunities but also increases the chances of missing key deadlines or resources.
-For many students, especially those juggling other academic and personal commitments, the process can feel time-consuming, inefficient, and stressful.
-There is a clear need for a centralized, user-friendly tool that brings all these essential resources together, making the internship journey seamless and accessible.
+This disjointed experience not only makes it overwhelming to manage opportunities but also increases the risk of missing deadlines and important resources.

 The Solution